ggstuart/web-application-development/content/advanced-layouts/flex/index.md

 ### Spread the links out

+> Make a backup of the code before doing any damage

 Research [flex-grow](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_flexible_box_layout/Basic_concepts_of_flexbox#the_flex-grow_property) and adjust the menu so that the `<nav>` is allowed to grow.
 This should place all the additional space inside the `<nav>` element.